Aero-Horsepower & Drag Loss Calculator

 You can put these streamliners on a dyno but you just can't drive them around so testing is done minutes at a time years or decades apart..Sam had more decades of experience than anyone except the late Don Vesco.
 It is a dangerous undertaking.

-Not sure there is any post crash analysis...there seems to be a pass on this unless there are four wheels involved.
+Not sure there was any post crash analysis...There seems to be a pass on this unless there are four wheels involved.
 Was not a full tubular structure post the rider.
+It swerved at maybe 140 mph, penciled, and broke apart.
+Severe head trauma.

 Bonneville Bullett

 Bryan Stock got a 200 mph record at low boost.
 Now the salt is mostly gone.
-Like streamliners, not a bike you can test i.e. ride until you get there.
+Like with the streamliners, it's not a bike you can easily test i.e. ride until you get there.
+Personnel involved rejected dyno testing to 200 mph on our Superflow CycleDyn.

 Notice the floorboards with the rider's feet exposed to the air where they can get blown off.
-We made some left and right heel restraints for the bike but the owner declined saying they were not necessary..."As all you have to do is have piece of carpet and wipe your feet off at the start line".
+We made some left and right heel restraints for the bike but the owner declined saying they were not necessary...As in " All you have to do is have piece of carpet on the salt and wipe your feet off at the start line".
 Beyond stupid.

 Turbo was sized for 560HP but with low RPM (6500 rev cut 6750) and small valve area relative to displacement 425 HP @ 6500 if taken out to 30psi.

-We left this project when the owner got a bit ornery and defintely unappreciative.
+We left this project when the owner got a bit ornery and definitely unappreciative.
 Has not gone faster after we got Bryan a 200mph record in 2011.,,long long ago.

 Ralph Hudson (Deceased) ...262 MPH Mojave Mile..and 297 MPH Record in Bolivia...Crash SpeedWeek 2020 @ 252mph